Meaning Of His name

 The Masoretes and the Art of Preservation

 So far, we understand their motivation.
+Many learned scholars have devoted their lives to this work, and rightly so.
+The question is not about their sincerity.
 The question is whether, in codifying pronunciation, they also changed it.

-Consider this.
+Here's what happened.
 The Masoretic pointing for the divine name doesn't actually represent YHWH as it was originally pronounced.
 Instead, the Masoretes inserted the vowels from "Adonai" (Lord) as a reminder to readers to say "Adonai" rather than attempting the divine name itself.
 This was reverence, not malice.
-But it does mean that when we see "Yehovah" in later traditions, we're seeing a hybrid.
+When we see "Yehovah" in later traditions, we're seeing a hybrid.
 A textual artifact of reverence, not the original pronunciation.

 Two Letters That Change Everything

 Now look at H3068, the Tetragrammaton itself.
 Yod-Hey-Waw-Hey.
-The pattern suggests that "Yah" isn't just a shortened form.
+One begins to see a pattern.
+"Yah" isn't just a shortened form.
 It's revealing the core pronunciation.
-The question becomes: if "Yah" is the beginning, what does the full name sound like?
+If "Yah" is the beginning, what does the full name sound like?
+The question presses itself upon us.

 A Clue Hidden in Plain Sight

-Consider the name Judah in Hebrew: Yehudah.
+Consider the name Judah in Hebrew: Yahudah.
 Look at the letters.
 Yod-Hey-Waw-Dalet-Hey.
 Now remove the Dalet (that's the "d" sound) and what remains?
 Yod-Hey-Waw-Hey.
 The Tetragrammaton itself.

 This isn't coincidence.
 Judah's name incorporates the divine name, just as countless other Hebrew names do.
 Elijah (Eliyahu) means "My God is Yah."
 Isaiah (Yeshayahu) means "Yah saves."
-The pattern repeats throughout Scripture: the divine name woven into the names of people, places, events.
+Jeremiah (Yirmeyahu) means "Yah will exalt."
+The same pattern repeats throughout Scripture: the divine name woven into the names of people, places, events.

 And what of that word you've heard countless times, perhaps sung in Handel's Messiah?
 "Hallelujah."
 It's two Hebrew words joined together.
-"Hallelu" (H1984, "praise") and "Yah" (H3050).
+"Hallelu" (praise) and "Yah."
 When millions sing Handel's chorus, they're proclaiming that ancient name, whether they realize it or not.
 The name persists, embedded in our culture, even when its meaning is forgotten.

 The Name That Means "Salvation"

 Now we come to the heart of the matter.
 The Hebrew name we render as "Joshua" in English appears throughout the Tanakh.
 It's spelled Yod-Hey-Waw-Shin-Ayin.
 Yahusha.
-Strong's H3091 confirms this spelling appears 216 times.
+This spelling appears 216 times in the Hebrew text.

 You might recall the story.
-Moses' successor was originally named Hoshea (H1954), meaning simply "salvation."
+Moses' successor was originally named Hoshea, meaning simply "salvation."
 But Moses renamed him Yehoshua, adding the divine name to the front.
 The man who would lead Israel into the Promised Land would carry in his very name the proclamation that Yahuah saves.

 What Gets Lost in Translation

-And here we encounter a problem.
 When the Hebrew Scriptures were translated into Greek (the Septuagint), the name Yahusha became "Iēsous."
-This was a reasonable adaptation.
+One can understand the necessity.
 Greek doesn't have the "sh" sound of Hebrew, and Greek names typically end in "-s" for masculine nouns.
-Fair enough.
+The translators did the best they could with the phonetic tools available.

 When Jerome later translated into Latin, "Iēsous" became "Iesus," which eventually gave us "Jesus" in English.
-Again, each step is understandable.
+Each step is understandable.
 Languages evolve.
 Sounds shift.
 Names adapt to new tongues.
+No malice.
+No conspiracy.
+Just the natural drift that happens when a Semitic name moves through Greek and Latin into Germanic languages.

 Why This Matters

 Now, let me be clear about what I'm not saying.
 I'm not suggesting that calling upon "Jesus" is somehow ineffective or that the English form of the name lacks power.
 The early church, speaking Greek and Latin, used these forms and experienced the transforming presence of the risen Lord.
+Millions across centuries have called on "Jesus" and found salvation.
 The name is effective because of who it names, not because of precise phonetics.

-But (and this is crucial) when we recover the Hebrew form, we recover something of the original meaning.
+But what you cannot do (not if you want to see what the biblical writers intended) is ignore the connections they were making.
+When we recover the Hebrew form, we recover something of the original meaning.
 We hear what the first disciples heard: a name that declares, in its very syllables, that Yahuah is the one who saves.
 The name itself is gospel.
 Good news.
 A proclamation of divine rescue.

 An Invitation

 The question isn't whether you must adopt a particular pronunciation.
+Heaven forbid.
 The question is whether you're willing to listen to what the name itself declares.
 "Yahuah saves."
 That's what Joshua's name meant.
 That's what Jesus' name means.
-That's the story Scripture has been telling all along.
+That's the connection running through the entire biblical story, like a golden thread woven into fabric, sometimes hidden, sometimes catching the light, but always there.

-You might find, as I have, that recovering these ancient sounds isn't about returning to some pristine past.
+You might find, as I have, that recovering these ancient sounds isn't about returning to some pristine past or claiming superior spirituality.
 It's about hearing the story more fully.
 About recognizing the connections the biblical writers intended us to see.
 The name that Moses gave his successor, the name the angel commanded Joseph to give Mary's son.
 It's the same declaration, echoing across centuries: Yahuah saves.

 And perhaps, in a world uncertain of whether anyone saves, that ancient proclamation is exactly what we need to hear again.
 Not as a theological curiosity, but as the announcement that has been sounding since the beginning, waiting for those with ears to hear.